Sweden men's national football team: 1960s

 After the successful 1958 World Cup, Sweden's fortunes diminished.
-In the qualification round of the 1962 World Cup, Sweden won its group in impressive fashion (scoring 10 goals and only having 3 goals scored against it), but it still had to win a play-off game against Switzerland to qualify.
+In the qualification round of the 1962 World Cup, Sweden won its group in impressive fashion (scoring 10 goals and only having 3 goals scored against it), but it still had to win a playoff game against Switzerland to qualify.
 The game was played in West Berlin, and the Swiss won, 2–1.

 Sweden almost got to the UEFA European Championship 1964.
-They started their play-off against Norway and won the first game and drew in the last game.
+They started their playoff against Norway and won the first game and drew in the last game.
 In the second round, Sweden beat Yugoslavia, 3–2, but they lost the first game.
 In the quarter-finals, Sweden played against the defending champions, the Soviet Union.
 Sweden tied the first game but lost the second.

 During the 1966 World Cup qualification, Sweden was in the UEFA Qualification group 2.
 Sweden started the qualification with a draw against West Germany and then a 3–0 victory over Cyprus.
 But only the winner of the group advanced and Sweden was eliminated with a loss in its next game against West Germany.

 Sweden successfully entered the UEFA European Championship in 1968, but they finished in the Qualification group 2.

 1970s

 Sweden's only major success in the '60s was to qualify for the 1970 World Cup, after winning UEFA Group 5 ahead of Norway and France.
 Sweden finished third in its group, losing a tie-breaker with eventual No. 4 Uruguay, and did not advance to the elimination round, however.
 The winner of Sweden's group was eventual world runner-up Italy.

 In the qualification of the 1974 FIFA World Cup, Sweden was in the same group as Austria, Hungary and Malta.
-Sweden clinched a narrow win via a classic play-off-match against Austria in a snowy Gelsenkirchen, and advanced to the World Cup finals in Germany.
+Sweden clinched a narrow win via a classic playoff-match against Austria in a snowy Gelsenkirchen, and advanced to the World Cup finals in West Germany.
 During the World Cup, the team released Vi är svenska fotbollsgrabbar, a fight song written by Georg Ericson.

 The group Sweden drew into included Uruguay, Netherlands and Bulgaria.
 The first game against Bulgaria ended in a draw.
 In the second game against the Netherlands, Sweden drew another tie.
 The last game of the round was played against Uruguay.
 That game was the first victory Sweden had in the tournament, when they beat Uruguay 3–0 with goals by Roland Sandberg (74') and Ralf Edström (46', 77').
 Sweden finished 2nd in the group and advanced to the second group stage.

 In the second group stage, Sweden was defeated in the first game against Poland 0–1.
 The situation after the defeat against Poland was that if Sweden lost against West Germany with a single goal difference and Yugoslavia defeated Poland, Sweden would be second in the group and play for the bronze medal.
 But since Poland beat Yugoslavia 2–1, Sweden had to win the game against the host nation, West Germany, to finish second in the group.